delegate365/PowerShell/Set-DAdministrator.md

 ## Description
 Set-DAdministrator modifies an existing administrator in Delegate365.
 Alias commands are: Set-DAdmin.
 The administrator that shall be modified must be existing and must be set with the -Identity parameter.
-This command allows to enable or disable an Administrator, to overwrite his OU and domain settings and to define other admin settings.
+This command allows to enable or disable an Administrator, to overwrite his OU, GroupOU and domain settings and to define other admin settings.
 To remove any existing OU or domain assignments and the permission policy, use an empty string ''.
-Otherwise, use a string array to define new OU's or domains, as in the sample below.
+Otherwise, use a string array to define new OU's, GroupOU's or domains, as in the samples below.
 Optional, additional properties can be handed over to the command, see the example.
 The output shows the updated admin object.

 ***Note: Existing values are overwritten if used here.***
-So, if an admin has one OU 'Paris' assigned and you run _Set-DAdmin -Identity 'john.doe@delegate365.com' -OrganizationalUnits 'London', 'New York'_, that administrator will no longer be assigned to 'Paris'.
+So, if an admin has one OU 'Paris' assigned, and you run _Set-DAdmin -Identity 'john.doe@delegate365.com' -OrganizationalUnits 'London', 'New York'_, that administrator will no longer be assigned to 'Paris' (or to any GroupOU's).
 Keep that in mind when using this command.

 To delete an admin from Delegate365, see [Delete-DAdministrator](./Delete-DAdministrator.md).